-The scale of the initiative

-- The involvement of multi-stakeholder groups in the process 2. - The identification of collective goals and action and investments to be deployed collectively to achieve the 3. - The presence of a transparent reporting or information system.
+- 1. The scale of the initiative. - 2.
+The involvement of multi-stakeholder groups in the process. - 3.
+The identification of collective goals and action and investments to be deployed collectively to achieve the goals. - 4.
+The presence of a transparent reporting or information system.